Skip to content

 self._no_more_writes = True

 It is possible to provide a custom packer object to be used for packing the object.
-However, this packer must be compatible with the msgpack packer.
+However, this packer must be implement encode and decode methods.

 The buffer_or_path can be 1. a plain str pointing to a file on local filesystem, or a file on target filesystem if fs is provided, 2. a UPath object that points to a file on supported filesystem (either local or remote), 3. a IO object that has .tell(), .seek(), .write() methods, this object must have random write access.